Tareem-McM1900/osticket-prereqs/README.md

 VM Size: Choose one with 4 vCPUs.
 Configure the network settings, storage, and other options as needed.

-Click "Review + create" and then "Create" to deploy the VM.
+Click "Review + Create" and then "Create" to deploy the VM.

 - Step 2: Enable IIS with CGI and Common HTTP Features